 by Julia Simpson-Urrutia

 Under a Crescent Moon is a collection of stories written while I lived in Saudi Arabia.
-Many have been published or aired in Saudi Arabia, the U.K. and the U.S.A.
+Many have been published or broadcast in Saudi Arabia, the U.K. and the U.S.A.

 “Fable of a Cherry Tree” is dedicated to cherry trees everywhere because there are, very quietly, so many of us.
-Some of my readers like it better than all the others.
+Some of my readers like that story best.
+They feel like cherry trees.

-“Up in Smoke” and “The Outing” have been considered so uniquely Saudi they were aired over the BBC World Service (unless they were aired because they are not uniquely Saudi).
+“Up in Smoke” and “The Outing” have been aired over the BBC World Service.

 “The Swedish Boy and the Camel’s Back” is about how confusing parents’ judgments are, especially when the parents come from different countries.